OpenPrinting/cups-snap/README.md

 ```
 but to make administrative tasks working, you have to run the following commands after installing the snap:
 ```
-sudo chmod 711 /var/snap/cups/current/var/run/certs/
+sudo chmod 711 /var/snap/printing-stack-snap/current/var/run/certs/
-sudo chown root.root /var/snap/cups/current/var/run/certs/
+sudo chown root.root /var/snap/printing-stack-snap/current/var/run/certs/
 ```

-You can also access the snap's CUPS with the system's utilities by specifying the server:
+You can also access the snap's CUPS with the system's utilities by specifying the server (example if the snap's CUPS runs in parallel with a system's one, on port 10631):
 ```
 lpstat -h localhost:10631 -v
 ```
-NOTE: You can also build this snap for CUPS running on the usual port 631, by editing the file `default.yaml` before building the snap, but on classic systems you can then only use the snap after uninstalling the system's CUPS and cups-browsed.
+NOTE: You can also build this snap for CUPS' alternative port being any other than 10631, by editing the file `default.yaml` before building the snap.

 ## What is planned/still missing?

 * CUPS having its own group ("lpadmin") for administrative tasks, we use "adm" as a workaround.
 * Auto-connect to all interfaces (avahi, raw-usb, home).
-* Interface for third-party printer driver snaps.
-* Auto-selector for the CUPS port: Check during installation whether there is already a CUPS on port 631 or not.
-* Provide cups-client slot (for systems without their own CUPS).
 * Add ippusbxd (for IPP-over-USB) to the snap.

+## Change on design goals: Printer drivers deprecated -> Printer Applications

+Printer drivers (printer-model-specific software and/or data) in the form of filters and PPD files added to CUPS are deprecated.
+They get replaced by Printer Applications, simple daemons which emulate a driverless IPP printer on localhost and do the filtering of the incoming jobs and connection to the printer.

+Therefore we will not add a printer driver interface as it is not needed any more.

+See "Printer Applications" below.

 ## Discussion